 There are some mornings when I wake up with a knot in my stomach and questions on my mind.
+Sometimes I even cry about my parenting mistakes.
 Maybe you’ve been there too.
 (Or questions and worries nag you while you’re trying to sleep at night.)
 The questions go something like this: “Am I doing this parenting thing right?
 Are my kids going to choose to follow Christ?
 Are they going to be OK?”

 There are any number of things that can trigger these questions.
 They can come from a disrespectful tone or sour attitude in my child’s response, sibling conflict, or my own grumpy and sinful disposition.
 If left unchecked, those questions, those thoughts, can start me on a negative downward spiral.
 One thing I’m quite sure of is this: I am not a very good parent when I parent from a place of fear and anxiety.